SiR0N/FlinkProject/README.md

 # FlinkProject

+Drivers, fleet owners, transport operations, insurance companies are stakeholders of vehicle monitoring applications which need to have analytical reporting on the mobility patterns of their vehicles, as well as real-time views in order to support quick and efficient decisions towards eco-friendly moves, cost-effective maintenance of vehicles, improved navigation, safety and adaptive risk management.

+Vehicle sensors do continuously provide data, while on-the-move, which are processed in order to provide valuable information to stakeholders.
+Applications identify speed violations, abnormal driver behaviors, and/or other extraordinary vehicle machine conditions, produce statistics per driver/vehicle/fleet/trip, correlate events with map positions and route, assist navigation, monitor fuel consumptions, and perform many other reporting and alerting functions.

+In this project we consider that each vehicle reports a position event every 30 seconds with the following format: Time, VID, Spd, XWay, Lane, Dir, Seg, Pos

 The goal of this project is to develop a Java program using Flink implementing the following functionality:

 - Speed Radar: detect cars that overcome the speed limit of 90 mph